ppy/osu-wiki/news/2024/2024-12-05-osu-world-cup-2024-finals-recap.md

     </audio>
 </div>

-For our Tiebreaker, nm-y and [Kry.exe](https://osu.ppy.sh/beatmaps/artists/448) collaborated to make an intense and exciting electronic banger in [Kaiju](https://osu.ppy.sh/beatmapsets/2284698#osu/4872864), mapped by the trio of [Aerousea](https://osu.ppy.sh/users/15664628), [9ami](https://osu.ppy.sh/users/1499997) & [oTwinkle](https://osu.ppy.sh/users/15095654).
+For our tiebreaker, nm-y and [Kry.exe](https://osu.ppy.sh/beatmaps/artists/448) collaborated to make an intense and exciting electronic banger in [Kaiju](https://osu.ppy.sh/beatmapsets/2284698#osu/4872864), mapped by the trio of [Aerousea](https://osu.ppy.sh/users/15664628), [9ami](https://osu.ppy.sh/users/1499997) and [oTwinkle](https://osu.ppy.sh/users/15095654).
 The mechanics and tech hybrid didn't end up seeing play last weekend, but you should definitely check it out regardless!

 ## Finals summary